Nattawut30/Credit-Risk-Anomaly-Detections-Python/README.md

 ***Overview***
 -
 My Personal project is exploring machine learning solution for assessing credit risk, tackling two major challenges faced by banks:
-1. Credit Risk Scoring = Predicts whether a loan applicant is likely to default, achieving 70-80% accuracy.
+- Credit Risk Scoring: Predicts whether a loan applicant is likely to default, achieving 70-80% accuracy.
-2. Fraud Detection = Identifies suspicious applications using anomaly detection techniques.
+- Fraud Detection: Identifies suspicious applications using anomaly detection techniques.

 **Why It Matters:**
 Banks lose billions every year due to loan defaults and fraudulent applications.
 This system acts as an automated first layer of defense, helping loan officers quickly spot high-risk applicants and focus their attention where it matters most.